araujodavid/python-google-drive-api/README.md

 # python-google-drive-api

-Python script to search folders and sub-folders in Google Drive.
+Python script to recursively list all files from a target folder in Google Drive.

 Install dependencies: